data-forge/data-forge-ts/docs/guide.md

         .toArray(); // Convert to regular JS array.

 Please see example 12 in the [Data-Forge examples repo](https://github.com/data-forge/data-forge-js-examples-and-tests) for a working version of this.

+## Pivot

+You can use the `pivot` function for advanced reshaping and transformation of a dataframe.

+Pivoting combines grouping, aggregation and sorting operations into one simple function call.

+Before you try and understand how to pivot a dataframe make sure you understand how to summarize a dataframe by reading the earlier Summarize section.

+Here is the simplest example of a pivot that sums groups of values:

+    const pivotted = df.pivot("ColumnToGroupBy", "ColumnToSum", series => series.sum());

+This groups the dataframe by "ColumnToGroupBy" then for each group it aggregates the column "ColumnToSum" using the function `series => series.sum()`.

+As with the `summarize` function we can simplify our code and specify the aggregation method using named functions, for example:

+    const pivotted = df.pivot("ColumnToGroupBy", "ColumnToSum", Series.sum);

+We can generalize this pattern of usage as follows:

+    function functionThatAggregatesSeries(someSeries) {
+        // TODO: Return your own summary of the series.
+    }

+    const pivotted = df.pivot("ColumnToGroupBy", "ColumnToAggregate", functionThatAggregatesSeries);

+Perhaps the best way to understand what is happening is to expand out the `pivot` function, so we can see the underlying group, aggregation and sorting that `pivot` is doing for you:

+    const pivottedDf = df.groupBy(row => row.PivotColumn)
+        .select(group => ({
+            PivotColumn: group.first().PivotColumn,
+            ValueColumn: group.deflate(row => row.ValueColumn).average()
+        }))
+        .orderBy(row  => row.PivotColumn);

+Just remember that we are still only looking at the simplest example of pivotting.
+We are about to go deeper.
+I won't show you further expanded examples of pivot, but just remember that all it's doing under the hood is *group, aggregate and sort*.

+Now let's up the ante and use pivot to produce multiple output columns:

+    const pivotted = df.pivot("ColumnToGroupBy", {
+        ColumnToSum: series => series.sum(),
+        ColumnToAverage: series => series.average(),
+    });

+We can also use named functions to specify the aggregation method for each output:

+    const pivotted = df.pivot("ColumnToGroupBy", {
+        ColumnToSum: Series.sum,
+        ColumnToAverage: Series.average,
+    });

+The general pattern now look like this:

+    const pivotted = df.pivot("ColumnToGroupBy", {
+        Column1: functionThatAggregatesSeries,
+        Column2: functionThatAggregatesSeries,
+        ColumnN: ...
+    });

+We can take this further still and produce multiple output columns for each input column:

+    const pivotted = df.pivot("ColumnToGroupBy", {
+        InputColumn1: {
+            OutputColumn1: series => series.sum(),
+            OutputColumn2: series => series.average(),
+            ...
+        },
+        InputColumn1: {
+            OutputColumn3: series => series.count(),
+            ...
+        },
+        ...
+    });

+Pivot also supports nested multi-level grouping by passing in an array of column names:

+    const columnsToGroupBy = ["Column1", "Column2", "etc"];
+    const pivotted = df.pivot(columnsToGroupBy, {
+        ... pivot spec ...
+    });

 # Filling gaps and missing data